 What is a watershed?

 Everyone in the world lives in a watershed.
 A watershed is an area of land that collects the water within a specific area and drains into the same location or body of water.
+Watersheds are defined by high-points in topography and capture all areas of land sloping downward until a creek or stream is reached.
 Our well being, economy, and quality of life all depend on healthy watersheds.